-We live in a strange musical moment, with algorithms deciding on consumption habits (and not the other way around) and new Artificial Intelligence languages that sneak into playlists as if they were flesh and blood artists.
+We live in a strange musical moment, with algorithms deciding consumption habits (and not the other way around) and new Artificial Intelligence languages sneaking into playlists as if they were flesh-and-blood artists.
 What a dystopian present.
-But in this dystopia, phenomena arise in the least expected places and in the most natural and simple way.
+But in this dystopia, phenomena arise in the most unexpected places and in the most natural and simple way.
 It is resistance; it is the power of live music, which no machine can replicate.

-The concert agenda of Madrid is proof of this: Sanguijuelas del Guadiana have managed to put on the map their village of Siberia Extremeña, Casas de Don Pedro, and mark three sold outs in a row this May at La Riviera.
-Exhausted, as they say.
-But full, full of pride in the heart.
-Artists such as Eric Clapton or Fito y los Fitipaldis also have the “sold out” sign.
-The rest of the dates with tickets still available, here:
+Madrid’s concert calendar is proof of this: Sanguijuelas del Guadiana have managed to put their village in Siberia Extremeña, Casas de Don Pedro, on the map and sell out three consecutive shows this May at La Riviera.
+Sold out, as they say.
+But full, full of pride in their hearts.
+Artists such as Eric Clapton and Fito y los Fitipaldis also boast “sold out” signs.
+The rest of the dates with tickets still available are here:

-Are there any Industrial bands in Spain?
+Are there any industrial bands in Spain?
 There is only one correct answer: Esplendor Geométrico.
 Pioneers of synth pop in the country, they have been exploring distorted, robotic, unique territories for four decades.
 History of the genre, history of the country, history of music.
-You should always go to listen to them.
+You should always go and listen to them.

 Cecilio G (May 9)

-Cecilio G. is worthy of study.
-The number of falls he has had (and relapses) that have become massive concerts.
-We know that in May the return will be epic, since the 9th will be the first concert after his release from prison.
-He will do it in the context of the Sound Isidro cycle.
+Cecilio G.’s case is worthy of study.
+The number of falls (and relapses) he has had that have turned into massive concerts.
+We know that May will be an epic comeback, as the 9th will be his first concert after his release from prison.
+He will perform as part of the Sound Isidro series.

-They say from Primavera Tours that Joshua Idehen’s voice “meandered through the instrumentation awakening a curious double sensation in the listener: Idehen’s recitation sounded healing but also threatening”.
-The British-Nigerian poet and musician will land in Madrid to open a window to Afrofuturism in rhapsodic key.
+Primavera Tours says that Joshua Idehen’s voice “wound its way through the instrumentation, awakening a curious double sensation in the listener: Idehen’s recitation sounded healing but also threatening.”
+The British-Nigerian poet and musician will land in Madrid to open a window onto Afrofuturism in the form of a rhapsody.

 Fuet!
 (May 16)

-Fuet! last year can be defined as meteoric: they hit the stages (very good hardcore, very good screaming, very, very good distorted guitars more in shoegaze mode – and very good videoclip and hair-) and appeared in all the lists of favorite albums of those music lovers and content creators who control the Madrid scene like nobody else.
-It must be for a reason.
+Last year was nothing short of meteoric for Fuet!: they took to the stage (very good at hardcore, very good at screaming, very, very good at distorted guitars in shoegaze mode — and very good at music videos and hair) and appeared on all the favorite album lists of those music lovers and content creators who control the Madrid scene like no one else.
+There must be a reason for that.

 Pablo Alborán (May 21 and 22)

 We can no longer see Pablo Alborán in the same way.
-At least not since his appearance in the series Respira (something like the patriotic Grey’s Anatomy ) and the tremendous role he plays.
-Needless to say that his acting skills are only eclipsed by his musical talents.
-One of the voices of our country that this May will present, with two full stadiums, his new album: KM0.
+At least not since his appearance in the series Respira (something like the Spanish Grey’s Anatomy ) and the tremendous role played by the Malaga-born actor.
+Needless to say, his acting skills are only eclipsed by his musical talents.
+One of the voices of our country, he will present his new album, KM0, to two sold-out stadiums this May.

 El Último de la Fila (May 23)

 Manolo García and Quimi Portet are back.
-The last of the line was born in the early 80’s to revolutionize the scene with a peculiar rock, full of quarters, quejíos and flamenco twists.
-Today they join hands again almost 30 years since their last live performance.
+El último de la fila was formed in the early 1980s to revolutionize the scene with a peculiar brand of rock, full of twists, turns, and flamenco influences.
+Today, they are back together again, almost 30 years since their last live performance.

-The salsa is tremendous, that’s just the way it is: La Oreja de Van Gogh made a splash (almost literally, since they presented their first single at RTVE’s year-end gala) in 2025 with the announcement of the return of the original line-up.
-Well, almost: Amaia Montero returned to the band and Pablo Benegas (guitarist and one of the founders of the band) announced his departure from the group.
-This 2026, an intense tour, a new album and a voice that is home.
-As was Leire Martinez‘s.
+The buzz is tremendous, that’s for sure: La Oreja de Van Gogh made a splash (almost literally, as they presented their first single at RTVE’s New Year’s Eve gala) in 2025 with the announcement of the return of the original lineup.
+Well, almost: Amaia Montero returned to the band and Pablo Benegas (guitarist and one of the band’s founders) announced his departure from the group.
+This year, 2026, brings an intense tour, a new album, and a voice that feels like home.
+Just like Leire Martínez‘s did.

-Born in the Gothenburg of the 90’s, the psychedelic rock of The Sountrack of Our Lives sounds melancholic, revealing, not at all cold like the Sweden where they were born.
-The band hasn’t been in Spain for a few years and now they do it with 5 select dates in the peninsula.
+Born in Gothenburg in the 1990s, The Soundtrack of Our Lives’ psychedelic rock sounds melancholic, revealing, and not at all cold like the Sweden that saw them born.
+The group has not set foot in Spain for a good few years and is now doing so with five select dates across the peninsula.

 Maruja (May 29)

 Maruja are pure revelation.
-A mix of jazz with post-punk… that likes breakbeat.
+A mix of jazz and post-punk… with a taste for breakbeat.
 Suddenly a saxophone, suddenly a descent that promises an interstellar ascent.
 It’s incredible and unclassifiable.
-We were really looking forward to seeing them at the Canela Party festival in August 2025 (a live show they had to cancel) and we are even more looking forward to seeing them this May.
-By the way, if you were wondering yes, we have the answer: the name Maruja has Spanish roots, as it was inspired by a store sign that Harry Wilkinson (vocals and guitar) saw during a family vacation in Spain.
+We were really looking forward to seeing them at the Canela Party festival in August 2025 (a live show they had to cancel) and we’re even more excited to see them this May.
+By the way, if you were wondering, yes, we have the answer: the name Maruja has Spanish roots, as it was inspired by a shop sign that Harry Wilkinson (vocals and guitar) saw during a family vacation in Spain.

 PiL, Public Image Limited (May 30)

-The historic British post-punk band led by John Lydon will return to Madrid as part of their European tour This Is Not The Last Tour and will offer a concert at the BUT venue reviewing almost five decades of career (with songs from their latest album, End of World, from 2023).
+The historic British post-punk band led by John Lydon will return to Madrid as part of their European tour This Is Not The Last Tour and will give a concert at the BUT venue, reviewing almost five decades of their career (with songs from their latest album, End of World, from 2023).

 Bad Bunny: May 30 and 31

-Last time we checked, there was a single low tier ticket left for May 31.
-By the time you read this, it may have already flown.
-And not only will he be there for these two days, but the DeBÍ TiRAR MáS FOToS World Tour adventure will continue until June 15.
+The last time we checked, there was only one ticket left in the lower stands for May 31.
+By the time you read this, it may already be sold out.
+And it won’t just be these two days, but the DeBÍ TiRAR MáS FOToS World Tour adventure will continue until June 15.
 Blessed Benito.
-What a gush of energy.
-In every show: a little house, lots of great songs and all the Puerto Rican flavor (without leaving aside the social reflections).
+What a burst of energy.
+At every show: a little house, lots of great songs, and all the flavor of Puerto Rico (without neglecting social commentary).

 This double concert is the prelude to the rock festival par excellence, ARF.
 DeWolff is the headliner of the evening with Israel Nash as guest artist.